DerAzubi/vaadin-subtheme-problem/README.md

 should have the color of the label.
 In this case the first button should be red, but since the theme is not loaded it has the default color.

+If you remove the NpmPackage in the Application.java and compile again, it works as expected.
+(you might need to clear the browser cache)

 # Versions

 Vaadin / Flow version: 24.2.2